-- IF markets incentivize rural farmers (including youth) and farmer groups to improve and scale-up sustainable fine cacao and spice-based agroforestry systems (integrated with spices, fruit, endemic trees/plants) that increase forest and biologically diverse habitats; and
+- IF markets incentivize rural farmers (including youth) and farmer groups to improve and scale up sustainable fine cacao and spice-based agroforestry systems (integrated with spices, fruit, and endemic trees/plants) that increase forest and biologically diverse habitats; and

 - IF rural farmers (including farmer groups) and their families stabilize their incomes through improved resource management and participation in more efficient and well-managed value chains (led by the private sector);

 - IF communities actively engage in environmental stewardship of critical biodiversity and ecosystem services; and

 - IF consumer demand for environmentally friendly and responsible cacao and spice products is increased;